 Up until today, I did not have a photography manifesto

 I have a manifesto for music making.
 In fact, I’ve written several over the years.
-I have one for writing and I even have a cooking manifesto (which inspired me to start Beef & Steel).
+I have one for writing and I even have a cooking manifesto.
 But, for photography, nothing.

 This really hit home while reading A Lesser Photographer, an excellent manifesto for minimalist photography by C.J.
 Chilvers.
 Whatever kind of photographer you are, I think you’ll find something to inspire or challenge you in Chilver’s ideas.